EO (film): Cast

 The donkey Eo is portrayed by six donkeys: Ettore, Hola, Marietta, Mela, Rocco, and Tako.

+Production

+EO was shot in both Poland and Italy.
+Filming locations in Poland included the Wilanów Palace in Warsaw as well as remote villages throughout the Podkarpackie Voivodeship and Warmian-Masurian Voivodeship.
+In Italy, the film was shot in Rome and Sicily.
+Principal photography was completed by March 2022.

+Release

+The film had its world premiere in competition at the 75th Cannes Film Festival on 19 May 2022.
+It had a limited theatrical release in USA by Janus Films on 18 November 2022.
+It was released on VOD by Criterion on 23 February 2023.

 Reception

+Box office

+EO grossed near $1.1 million in North America, and $1.3 million in other territories for a total worldwide of $2.3 million.

-Critical reception
+Critical response

-On the review aggregation website Rotten Tomatoes, EO holds an approval rating of 96% based on 128 reviews from critics, with an average rating of 8.1/10.
+On the review aggregation website Rotten Tomatoes, EO holds an approval rating of 97% based on 151 reviews from critics, with an average rating of 8.2/10.
 The website's consensus reads, "Bravely updating Bresson with brilliant results, EO is a donkey-driven drama that'll stubbornly stick with you long after the credits roll."
-On Metacritic, which uses a weighted average, the film holds a score of 85 out of 100 based on 30 reviews indicating “universal acclaim”.
+On Metacritic, which uses a weighted average, the film holds a score of 85 out of 100 based on 30 reviews indicating "universal acclaim".

-EO was ranked fourth on Cahiers du Cinémas top 10 films of 2022 list.
+EO was ranked fourth on Cahiers du Cinéma's top 10 films of 2022 list.
+Filmmaker John Waters ranked it at number 2 on his list of the best films of 2022, calling it "[Robert] Bresson’s Au hasard Balthazar meets Old Yeller."
+In June 2025, IndieWire ranked the film at number 47 on its list of "The 100 Best Movies of the 2020s (So Far)."

 Accolades

-EO was submitted by Poland for the 2023 Academy Award for Best International Feature Film, and made the December shortlist.
+EO was nominated for an Academy Award after being Poland's submission for the 2023 Academy Award for Best International Feature Film.